Easy Homemade Frozen Strawberry Pineapple Dog Treats

 • 1 cup fresh strawberries, chopped

-• 1 cup fresh pineapple, peeled and chopped
+• 1 cup fresh pineapple, peeled, cored, and chopped

 • 1/2 cup plain Greek yogurt

-Paw and bone shaped molds filled and ready for the freezer.
+Paw shaped silicone molds filled and ready for the freezer.

-A German Shepherd taking a frozen strawberry pineapple dog treat from a person's hand.
+A German Shepherd biting a paw shaped frozen strawberry pineapple dog treat.

-Store the remaining treats: Place the remaining treats in an airtight container, like a freezer bag, and store them in your freezer.
+Store the remaining treats in an airtight container, such as a freezer bag, in the freezer for up to 4 months.

 Empty paw and bone shaped silicone molds on a cookie sheeet.